 On the other hand, Lee Iacocca, former head honcho of Chrysler, was cited as one with a fixed mindset.
 Preferring to bask in the limelight and glory at the pinnacle of his career, Iacocca was more concerned with the status and perks of his job as chairman and CEO.
 This resulted in the Japanese automakers eating Chrysler’s lunch.

 What about Steve jobs?
 Well, Dweck felt that he was probably a mixture of both.
 While he was likely to have a growth mindset for himself as an innovator who never say die, he probably had a fixed mindset of others who failed to meet his standards.

-OK, so our fixed mindsets needs to be “fixed”.
+OK, so our fixed mindsets needs to be “fixed” (pardon the pun).
 How exactly can we develop growth mindsets?

-Dweck offers the following practical steps to reinventing your mindset:
+Dweck offered the following practical steps to reinventing your mindset: